cscart/docs/en/user_guide/users/vendors/workflow.rst

 * :doc:`/user_guide/addons/direct_customer_to_vendor_payments/index` ensure that vendors get their money faster, and that you don't need to bother with distributing the money among vendors.

-* :doc:`/user_guide/addons/vendor_debt_payout/index` helps you to collect the money that vendors owe to the marketplace.

-  You just set up a payment method, and vendors use it to pay their fees from time to time.
-If vendors don't pay, they lose access to most functions of their admin panel.
+* :doc:`/user_guide/addons/vendor_debt_payout/index` helps marketplace owners to charge vendors for  marketplace services, and vendors to refill their balance in time.
+If debtors don't pay, restrictions are placed on their accounts, up to a full accounts disabling.

 .. note::